CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

       ![](images/L02/imagee29.png)

-     > **Note** : If the test harness didn't start as expected and you are not able to see the expected output as mentioned.
-Please verify that you have followed the previous instructions and added the code correctly in **Manifest and Index** files.
+     > **Note**: If the test harness didn't start as expected you are not able to see the expected output as mentioned.
+Please verify that you have followed the previous instructions and added the code correctly in the **Manifest and Index** files.

 32. Close the test harness by closing the browser tab.